Jamie Morrison: Stereophonics (2012–present)

 In 2012, Morrison joined Stereophonics as their drummer, making his first studio appearance on the album Graffiti on the Train (2013).
 He has since contributed to five UK number one albums with the band, including their most recent 2025 release Make 'Em Laugh, Make 'Em Cry, Make 'Em Wait (2025).
 Morrison remains an active and core member of the band, performing on their largest-ever world tour in 2025, which included multiple sold-out stadiums.

 86TVs (2023–present)

 In 2023, Morrison joined 86TVs, a new band formed by Felix, Hugo, and Will White (formerly of The Maccabees).
 The project blends alternative rock with emotional songwriting and has been well received by fans and critics.

-Writing and Literary Work
+Literary work

 Wonderboy is a semi-autobiographical novel that tells the story of Pop Morrison, a world-famous drummer who discovers a mysterious diary in a New York hotel.
-The diary’s cryptic author, Drewford Alabama, leads Pop on a transformative journey through addiction, ego, and redemption.
-Rich with Morrison’s real-life insight into fame and creativity, the novel has been described as “a surreal and poetic exploration of self-destruction and rebirth.”
+The diary's cryptic author, Drewford Alabama, leads Pop on a transformative journey through addiction, ego, and redemption.

-With over 100 short stories written and a career spanning music, fashion, and literature, Jamie Morrison is a multi-disciplinary artist redefining what it means to be a modern storyteller.
+Morrison has written over 100 short stories.